 Based on findings of several specialist studies, and the EAPs coalition of information presented, Alternative 2 is the preferred alternative.
-The preferred corridor alternative 2 is 169km and it will have the least impact
+This alternative is approximately 169km and will have the least impact on the communities in terms of relocation.
+The development footprint within the approved footprint is depicted on the map below: